Sierpiński space

-In mathematics, the Sierpiński space (or the connected two-point set) is a finite topological space with two points, only one of which is closed.
+In mathematics, the Sierpiński space is a finite topological space with two points, only one of which is closed.

 It is the smallest example of a topological space which is neither trivial nor discrete.
 It is named after Wacław Sierpiński.

 The Sierpiński space has important relations to the theory of computation and semantics, because it is the classifying space for open sets in the Scott topology.